 Can I recycle Styrofoam in my blue box? (polystyrene)?

-No. Styrofoam (Polystyrene) is not included in the City's curbside collection program.
-However, organizations or businesses that generate large amounts of uncontaminated polystyrene should contact the BC Recycling Hotline at 604-732-9253.
+Organizations or businesses that generate large amounts of uncontaminated polystyrene should contact the BC Recycling Hotline at 604-732-9253.

 Why isn't the material collected in my blue box the same as in some other municipalities?